things-to-do

 Baeza spainonfoot 11

-By train: The nearest station is Linares-Baeza (about 15km away).
+The nearest train station is Linares-Baeza, about 15km away.
 Buses connect the station to Baeza town centre.

-By bus: ALSA runs services from Jaén (45 minutes), Granada (2.5 hours), Madrid (4 hours), and Málaga (3.5 hours).
+ALSA runs bus services from Jaén (45 minutes), Granada (2.5 hours), Madrid (4 hours), and Málaga (3.5 hours).
 The bus station is on Alcalde Puche Pardo, roughly a 10-minute walk to the old town.

-By car: Easy access from the A-316.
-Park on the edges and walk in - streets are narrow and prettier without your bumper.
-Free parking available near the bullring and at the edges of the historic centre.
+If you're driving, take the A-316.
+Park on the edges and walk in, because the streets are narrow and prettier without your bumper.
+Free parking is available near the bullring and at the edges of the historic centre.

 Final Thoughts